 How to get to Petra

 If you are driving to Petra, it’s 236km (around 3 hours) from the Jordanian capital Amman to Petra via the faster Desert Highway or 255km (4.5 hours) via the slower but more scenic King’s Highway.
-Or from the coastal resort of Aqaba to Petra is a 126km drive (2 hours).
+Or the coastal resort of Aqaba to Petra is a 126km drive (2 hours).

 There’s a free car park in Petra opposite the bus stop, in front of the Petra Moon hotel.
 This bus stop is also where you can catch the JETT buses which connect Wadi Musa to Amman and Aqaba if you’re travelling around Jordan using public transport.
+The buses are comfortable and reliable, and you can pre-book a seat in advance on their website.

 How much do tickets for Petra cost?

-Petra is one of those places where the longer you stay the better value it is.
-A one-day ticket costs JD50 (£53/$70) per person, but a two-day ticket is only JD55 and a three-day ticket JD60.
+Petra is one of those places where the longer you spend there, the better value it is.
+A one-day entry ticket costs JD50 (£57/$71) per person, but a two-day ticket is only JD55 (£64/$78) and a three-day ticket is JD60 (£69/$85).
 Children under 15 get free entry.
-These are the prices if you are staying in Jordan; if you’re on a day trip and not staying in the country overnight then the price is JD90.

-You also pay JD90 if you visit Petra on the day you arrive in the country, but if you go back the next day you can get a JD40 refund.
-You can buy tickets at the visitor’s centre by cash or credit card.
-You can also pick up maps, guide books and hire a guide (JD50–100).
+You can buy tickets at the visitor’s centre using either cash or credit card.
+You can also pick up maps, guide books and hire a guide here, costing JD50–100 (£58–£116/$71–$141).

 When is the best time to visit Petra?